 Debt Ratios for Home Financing

-The second number in the ratio is what percent of your gross income every month which can be spent on housing costs and recurring debt together.
-Recurring debt includes payments on credit cards, auto/boat payments, child support, etcetera.
+The second number in the ratio is what percent of your gross income every month that should be applied to housing expenses and recurring debt together.
+For purposes of this ratio, debt includes credit card payments, vehicle payments, child support, etcetera.

 Some example data: